 Due to the nature of the current market for third-party commercial manufacturing, many arrangements require substantial penalty payments by the customer for failure to use the manufacturing capacity for which it contracted.
 Penalty payments under these agreements typically decrease over the life of the agreement, and may be substantial initially and de minimis or non-existent in the final period.
 The payment of a substantial penalty could harm our financial condition.

 Risks Related to Intellectual Property

-If we cannot protect the confidentiality and proprietary nature of our trade secrets and other intellectual property, our business and competitive position will be harmed.
+If we cannot obtain new patents, maintain our existing patents and protect the confidentiality and proprietary nature of our trade secrets and other intellectual property, our business and competitive position will be harmed.